 You can use all three USB ports at once.
 But you can only fast charge with a single device connected.
 Connecting a second device resets the circuit.
 All connections drop to 5V with at most 2A current.
 The Nintendo Switch went from 13W to 7.5W.
 If your Switch is at 100% that’s enough to keep it topped off while you play and charge your phone.
 But if you need to fast charge keep it to one device at a time.

 The Solice 20000 Type-C is a low cost, high capacity power bank.
-It’ll charge the Switch while you play, and provide more playtime than smaller 18W models.
-But it is still bigger and heavier than necessary.
+It’ll fast charge most phones and keep them charged for days.
+And charges the Switch while you play.
+But it is bigger and heavier than necessary.
 And doesn’t have the refinements found on more expensive brands.Buy on Amazon

 Enjoyed this review?
 Sign up for the Switch Chargers newsletter and get updates on future reviews and Nintendo Switch related deals.